vippsas/vipps-ecom-api/vipps-ecom-api.md

 not be retried.

-In other words, if the merchant doesn’t receive any confirmation on payment request call within callback timeframe, merchant must call [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/getPaymentDetailsUsingGET) to get the response of payment request.
+In other words, if the merchant doesn’t receive any confirmation on payment request call within callback time frame, merchant must call [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/getPaymentDetailsUsingGET) to get the response of payment request.